Mango Arugula Quinoa Salad

 - 1/4 cup cilantro, chopped

-- Whisk together the lime juice, honey, oil, and salt in a small bowl.
+- Whisk together the lime juice, honey, oil and salt and pepper in a small bowl

 - Add the mango, red pepper, scallions, and cilantro toss to coat.
 Gently stir in the arugula.